Last Updated on March 31, 2023

 - As we mentioned, New Bern is home to many of North Carolina’s firsts.
 Here’s the first of them—no pun intended.
-In 1746, the NC legislature passed an act to make New Bern the first permanent capital.
-It was vetoed but New Bern would eventually get its way.
+In 1746, the NC legislature passed an act to make New Bern the first capital of NC.
+It was vetoed, but New Bern would eventually get its way.

 - In 1749, North Carolina’s first printing press started on the corner of Broad and Middle streets.

 - William Tryon became the royal governor of North Carolina in 1765.

 - One of his first moves was to make New Bern the first permanent capital of North Carolina.

 - In 1766, the NC Colonial Assembly agreed to build a mansion for Tryon in New Bern.